sammo3182/interplot/README.md

-More detail are introducted at:
+More details are available at:

 http://cran.r-project.org/web/packages/interplot/vignettes/interplot-vignette.html